 "God knows how I've put up with you in that microwave of a car for so long."

 They kissed and the discussions took its usual political direction.
-Where my grandparents would ask him how he was fairing in our chaotic excuse for a town, whether he was still happy, ever considered leaving New York and going back home.
+My grandparents asked Dad how he was fairing in our chaotic excuse of a town, whether he was still happy, ever considered leaving New York and going back home.
 I never knew how much of it they meant.
 They had each other.
-But maybe it was the school teacher in her.
-Maybe they were too indebted to him, paying for a dual breast augmentation and four heart surgeries?
+Maybe it was the schoolteacher in her.
+Maybe they were too indebted to him.
+Paying for a dual breast augmentation and four heart surgeries?
 Just another reason they knew they had the perfect son, someone who they wanted close.
 Selfish or selfless, I admired them.
 And if not anything else, they were the perfect distraction that day.

 "You'll do great," he said.